AdityaGupta-03/IM_html5-css3-basics/Theory HTML/Html Theory 1.md

 ## HTML Forms

-Required to collect some data from the user. for e.g Name, Email, Phone May be used for registartion where we collect infornation.
+Required to collect some data from the user. for e.g Name, Email, Phone May be used for registartion where we collect information.

 <form action="/user" method="get">
       form elements